fastlane/fastlane/fastlane/docs/Codesigning/GettingStarted.md

 For existing projects it might make sense to switch from a manual process to the [match approach](https://codesigning.guide) to make it easier for new team-members to onboard.

+If you are new to code signing, check out the [WWDC session](https://developer.apple.com/videos/play/wwdc2016/401/) that describes the fundamentals of code signing in Xcode.

 ## Using [match](https://fastlane.tools/match)

 The concept of [match](https://fastlane.tools/match) is described in the [codesigning guide](https://codesigning.guide).